 - Confirm correct materials and appropriate quantities are used, report any discrepancies.

 - Maintain records in a facility environment.

 - Perform equipment duties in production according to standard operating procedures.

 - Assist with daily manufacturing operations in manufacturing facility.

 Production & Manufacturing Technicians might see a strong upturn in salary after transitioning into upper-level roles such as Manufacturing Production Supervisor, a seemingly popular career choice.
 People currently working in the latter position report a noticeably higher median income of $51K per year.

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-More years of relevant experience do not necessarily translate to higher paychecks.
-Survey participants with less than five years' experience report a median income of $36K, and earnings aren't much higher for respondents who have five to 10 years under their belts; respondents in the latter group report a median of just $36K.
-On average, Production & Manufacturing Technicians make $42K following one to two decades on the job.
+Production & Manufacturing Technicians do not generally earn higher incomes from more experience in the field.
+Folks who are navigating the first five years of their careers have a median salary of approximately $37K in this position.
+Those who have been around for five to 10 years don't get much more, though; the median salary in that group is $38K.
+Production & Manufacturing Technicians claiming one to two decades of experience make an estimated median of $39K.
 In the end, the overall pattern seems to be that more experience generally corresponds to higher pay; a Production & Manufacturing Technician with more than 20 years of experience can earn $48K on average.

 Related Job Salaries